-If you want a challenging and exciting career, then be part of the team that is committed to protecting the Nation and its people – the American taxpayer – who funded the essential TARP programs in order to restore liquidity and stability to the financial system of the United States.
+If you want a challenging and exciting career, then be part of the team committed to protecting the American taxpayers who funded the more than $400 billion TARP bailout.

-Whether it’s conducting investigations, coordinating audits or assisting behind the scenes in day-to-day operations, the hard working men and women of The Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP) are dedicated to carrying out its mission to advance economic stability by promoting transparency, coordinated oversight, and robust enforcement.
+Whether conducting investigations, coordinating audits or assisting behind the scenes in day-to-day operations, the hard working men and women of The Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP) are dedicated to carrying out its mission.
+Congress aligned SIGTARP's sunset to the length of time TARP funds or commitments are outstanding.
+TARP's commitments to its housing programs last until 2023.

 Equal Opportunity Employer

-- Operations Division – SIGTARP’s Operations Division provides technical support and programs for personnel, logistics, financial, information technology, and other administrative and management matters within SIGTARP.
+- Operations – SIGTARP’s Operations provide technical support and programs for personnel, facilities, financial, information technology, and other administrative matters within SIGTARP.

 SIGTARP is an Equal Opportunity Employer.
 SIGTARP provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, mental or physical disability, genetic information in reprisal (engagement in prior EEO activities), or veteran status.
 If you need assistance or an accommodation during the employment application process because of a disability please contact the EEO Office at SIGTARPEEO@treasury.gov or the Employee Relations Office.